Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

 We note that assumption \ref{assump4} does not only apply to logical connectives of two questions, but arbitrarily many.
 For example, if $Q_i*Q_j$ is implementable (and contained in $\cq$), according to $O$'s model, then $(Q_i*Q_j)*Q_k$ is implementable too iff $Q_i*Q_j$ and $Q_k\in\cq$ are compatible, and so on.
 It is also important to note that assumption \ref{assump4} is a statement about which questions can be {\it directly} connected logically.
 It does {\it not} entail that $O$, according to this model, can only form meaningful logical expressions containing exclusively questions which are mutually maximally compatible.
 Namely, questions which are compatible might be logically further decomposable into other questions for which different compatibility relations hold.
 For instance, it might be that $Q_k$ in the expression $(Q_i*Q_j)*Q_k$ is only compatible with $Q_i*Q_j$, yet not with $Q_i$ or $Q_j$ individually.
 In this case, there is no harm in nevertheless forming the expression $(Q_i*Q_j)*Q_k$ even though, say, $Q_j$ and $Q_k$ might be complementary such that $O$ cannot write down a truth table with all three $Q_i,Q_j,Q_k$ separately.
 However, it is clear that in this case there is a hierarchy in which the logical connectives are to be executed.
 More specifically, the connective $*$ in $(Q_i*Q_j)*Q_k$ cannot be associative since $Q_i*(Q_j*Q_k)$ is not implementable according to $O$'s model because $Q_j,Q_k$ are, by assumption, complementary and can therefore not be directly connected.
 That is to say, the left $*$ in $(Q_i*Q_j)*Q_k$ must be executed first and $Q_k$ can only be logically connected with the result.
 Thus, assumption \ref{assump4} does admit logical expressions containing also mutually complementary questions as long as the latter are not {\it directly} connected through a logical connective.
 What assumption \ref{assump4} entails is that the ordering of the execution of the various logical connectives in a composition has to respect a hierarchy which ensures that at every step two compatible subexpressions are connected.
 This will become important later in the reconstruction where we shall encounter concrete such examples.

-This brings us to the rules of inference by means of which $O$ may transform or evaluate logical expressions of questions and derive logical identities.
+This brings us to the rules of inference by means of which $O$ may transform or evaluate logical expressions of questions and derive logical identities, e.g.\ to establish possible logical relations among various question outcomes.
+The state update rules need, in particular, respect these rules of inference.
 Again, the rules of inference which $O$ may employ depend on his theoretical model for $(\cq,\Sigma)$.
 For instance, in ontic models all questions will typically have simultaneous values, in contrast to purely operational ones, which will require different rules of inference.

 In line with our operational premise, we shall require that the rules of inference of $O$'s model must not only be consistent with $O$'s experiences with the systems he is interrogating, but also testable.
 In particular, any logical identities derived from these rules must be testable through interrogations.
 It is thus appropriate to call them {\it operational rules of inference}.